Caveats of delivering WebP or AVIF images via .htaccess

-- Should you find a better version, you are free to use a file manager and edit the block of code yourself (you should absolutedly KNOW WHAT YOU'RE DOING there, otherwise you risk disabling your site).
+- If you find a better version, you are free to use a file manager and edit the code block yourself (be sure you know what you are doing, or you risk breaking your site).
 Hey, if you find something better, drop us a line too!

-- We included a very simple test in the SHORTPIXEL Advanced Settings tab, right under the "Without altering the page code (via .htaccess)" option, where you can see if your particular server CAN or CAN'T accomplish this (in other words, if our best effort code version really works out for you or not).
-While not fixing any issues in itself, this simple test can at least let you know on the spot if the WEBP images will or will not be loaded in your pages when server via .htaccess.
-This way you can take an easier and faster decision on what option to use.
+- We have included a very simple test in the Advanced settings of our plugin, right under the "Without altering the page code (via .htaccess)" option, that will let you see if your particular server "CAN" or "CAN'T" achieve this (in other words, if our best-effort code version really works for you or not).
+This simple test will not fix any problems, but it will at least show you on the spot whether the WebP or AVIF images in your pages are loaded or not when delivered via .htaccess.
+This way you can more easily and quickly decide which option to use.

 If you cannot use this method, you should try an alternative solution for next generation image delivery: